tytydraco/yessleep/out/The_Swearing_Jar.md

 We got out to the yard and played tag for a bit, but that is only so much fun for two people.
 So we eventually started picking through the grass for any loose objects left over from the Civil War.
 Old John had once found arrowheads at the corner of his lot.

-I was searching through the field when I saw a gopher appear, I was reminded of the gnarled leg of the horse, but I screamed because of the finger clenched between its two yellow stained front teeth.
-The disconnected joint was blue and rotten, the sinew falling off the bone but the gnarled fingernail had continued to grow even after death.
+I was searching through the field when I saw a gopher appear.

+I was reminded of the gnarled leg of the horse, but I screamed because of the finger clenched between its two yellow stained front teeth.
+The disconnected joint was blue and rotten, the sinew falling off the bone, yet the gnarled fingernail had continued to grow even after death.
 It twisted vividly backwards, seemingly curling at me to come closer.
 I watched as the gopher disappeared with the finger back into its hole.

 "Did you see that?"